WYGM: WORZ/WKIS/WWNZ

 On February 8, 1947, the station signed on as WORZ.
-It originally broadcast with 1,000 watts and was an affiliate of the NBC Red Network.
+It originally broadcast with 1,000 watts and was a network affiliate of the NBC Red Network.
+It carried NBC's schedule of dramas, comedies, news, sports, soap operas, game shows, and big-band broadcasts during the "Golden Age of Radio".
 In the 1960s as WKIS, the station was a full service middle of the road music station.
 In 1979, WKIS changed to a news/talk format.

 In March 1988, the station was bought by Guy Gannett Communications, becoming an affiliate of the ABC Talk Radio Network and airing CBS Radio News, plus local news with an eleven person staff.
 The call sign changed to WWNZ ("Wins") on May 12, 1988.
 Gannett raised the power from 5KW non-directional day and 1KW 3 tower directional nights, to 50,000 watts both day and night from the new site in Lake County just outside Orange County.
 The new the site used 6 towers with one specially configured wagon wheel top array to better control the nighttime skywave.

 Paxson Communications acquired the station in February 1992.
 Clive Thomas was the midday host, while Jim Philips was on in the afternoons.